hana-hiro/graphillion-trails/README.md

 https://www-erato.ist.hokudai.ac.jp/
 http://www.jst.go.jp/erato/research_area/ongoing/mrk_PJ.html

-1. Overview
+# 1. Overview

-This program enumerates all trails (edge-disjoing walks) or all Eulerian trails (walks that visit every edge just once) in a graph, using "Graphillion": a path enumeration library in graphs.
+This program enumerates all trails (edge-disjoint walks) or all Eulerian trails (walks that visit every edge just once) in a graph, using "Graphillion": a path enumeration library in graphs.